ggiallo28/aws-cloudformation-macros/Template/README.md

-# How to install and use the Template macro in your AWS account
+# About

 The `Template` macro adds the ability to create CloudFormation resources from existing Cloudformation Templates.

 This Macro uses [Troposphere](https://github.com/cloudtools/troposphere).

+# How to install and use the Template macro in your AWS account

 ## Deploying